 Any assessment should be carried out by a line-manager with direct knowledge of the employees’ work, ensuring that the criteria are applied fairly and consistently.
 Extra care needs to be taken to not discriminate against anyone.
 An example of this would be penalising someone based on any absences or attendance issues in relation to disability, pregnancy or maternity.

-Whilst this article acts a guide, the manner in which the redundancy process is conducted is extremely important.
-Therefore, to avoid problems it is advised that you seek help from legal experts.
+While this article acts a guide, the manner in which the redundancy process is conducted is extremely important.
+Therefore, to avoid problems it is advised that you seek help from legal and HR experts.

 Breathe are partnered with more than 500 HR professionals and our partner directory is a great starting point if you’re looking for support from someone in your area.